Gregg Russell: Personal life

 Gregg Russell is originally from Alabama.
 He and his wife, Lindy Russell, have 3 children.

 Philanthropy

-Russell and his wife founded the Hilton Head Heroes Program, which provides vacations to Hilton Head Island for families with terminally ill children.
+Russell and his wife, Lindy Russell, founded the Hilton Head Heroes program in 1998, which provides week-long vacations to Hilton Head Island for families with seriously ill children.
+The program coordinates donations from local businesses to cover lodging, meals, medical support, and recreational activities for participating families.